alejandrasanchezv/smartWaterPark/README.md

 	“actuators”: {
 		“lightsID”: 0,
 		“fansID": 0
+	},
+	"strategies": []
 }
-}
 ```

-## Thingspeak Adaptor
-Used to show the Admin (user) the variables measured by each strategy

-Used by the water park clients to see the state of the queue of each ride.

 ## NODE RED
-Used to create/register a new user or ride (?) creo
+Used to create/register a new user or ride

 ## TELEGRAM BOT
-Used by the maintenance startedy to inform an employee that a ride needs to be closed to go to revision
+Used by the maintenance startegy to inform an employee that a ride needs to be closed to go to revision

 3 alerts:
-- **ALERT 1:** a ride is about to need a revision soon – the ride has done 80% of its máximum rides or maximum time finishes in 2 days
+- **ALERT 1:** a ride is about to need a revision soon – the ride has done 80% of its máximum rides
+- **ALERT 2:** a ride is about to need a revision very very soon – the ride has done 90% of its maximum rides
-- **ALERT 2:** a ride is closed because it has to go to revision, mainly just to inform its already closed – this alert shouldn’t be a surprise because alert 1 should have warned the employee
+- **ALERT 3:** a ride is closed because it has to go to revision, mainly just to inform its already closed – this alert shouldn’t be a surprise because alert 1 should have warned the employee

-- **ALERT 3:** not really an alert just a notice to inform a ride has made its revision and is back on.
+## THINGSPEAK
+Used to show the Admin (user) the registry of the maintence's schedule.
+Used to have a registry on 3 variables related to the park ride's value
+- **IS IN MAINT:** bool - states if the park ride is currently on maintenance or not
+- **NUM MAINT:** int - number of times that the park ride has closed due to maintenance
+- **STATE ALERT:** int [0, 1, 2, 3] -  states the curret park ride's alert according to the maximum rides

 ```
 user : {